• Skip to primary navigation

 So how do you reclaim your power and send these voices packing?
 By re-framing them.

-One way to overcome the voice of your self-critic is to re-frame the negative statements by flipping them around.
+One way to overcome the voice of your self-criticism is to re-frame the negative statements by flipping them around.
 Here are some examples:

 • I wouldn’t be in the room if I weren’t valuable.